j9allmarine17/aes_encrypt/README.md

     Key Storage: The encryption key is stored in plain text in key.txt.
 Ensure this file is stored securely and excluded from version control (e.g., via .gitignore).
     Passphrase: The application currently uses a hardcoded passphrase.
 For real-world applications, replace this with a secure user input mechanism.

+Credits

+Special thanks to Gemini Cyber Security for their insightful video "Getting Started with Rust - Bypass Windows Defender", which provided foundational knowledge and inspiration for this project.
 License

 This project is licensed under the MIT License.
 See the LICENSE file for details.